 Foster Parent Trainings

 All foster parents are required to participate in relevant training each year, an average of 12 hours per year for traditional and respite families or 30 hours per year for therapeutic families.
 This is a great opportunity to gain parenting skills, better understand the effects of trauma, and meet other local foster parents.
 Below is a list of online and upcoming trainings that count towards your ongoing requirements.

 If you participate in an online training video that does not provide a certificate, check with your Youthnet licensor to be sure it qualifies for training credit.
-If it does qualify, please complete this video form to receive credit. (one per caregiver)
+If it does qualify, please complete a Video Training Worksheet to receive credit. (one per caregiver)

 - "Three Guiding Truths": In this hour-long video, foster and adoptive parent Tif Junker shares the three guiding truths for building regulation and resilience in children with significant trauma related needs.